March 26, 2022 0 Comment

 4. Set Early Win Targets

 Another powerful strategy for enhancing employee productivity of new employees is to give them clear and achievable goals.
-Rather than setting formal goals for new hires initially, supervisors should set clear, realistic expectations for the next few months.

-The supervisor should set targets in a way that he or she is confident that the new employees can achieve those.
 This will give confidence to both the supervisor and the employee.
 It will also help increase the level of motivation of the new employee to take up even bigger challenges.

-5. Introduction To Organization Culture
+5. Introduction To Organizational Culture

-The buddy system and regular participation in formal and informal team meetings and gatherings can help with this.
-This would make the newly joined employees feel more comfortable and speed up their integration process with the organization culture.
+This would make the newly joined employees feel more comfortable and speed up their integration process with the organization’s culture.

 6. Engage Using Internal And External Social Media

 Once the new hire is on board, the organization should invite them to their internal social media.
-This could be Yammer and WhatsApp groups and also to their Facebook pages, LinkedIn pages, Twitter handle, Instagram accounts etc.

 7. Coach And Mentor Them